joelvitorniino/joelvitorniino/README.md

 - I started programming at 7 years old;
 - I'm in favor of projects that will be useful to other people;
 - Learning about Full Stack Development;
-- My native languages are TS, Java and Python;
+- My languages are TS, Java, Python and PHP;

 ### Languages and technologies: